Elektro-On-Github/TheHiddenWiredProject/README_ENGLISH.md

 We only consider the base32 part, so this: MNUWC33PFQQHC5LFON2G6IGDVEQHK3RA and this: ORSXG5BBEE====== if we decode them we get:

-stack1 "MNUWC33PFQQHC5LFON2G6IGDVEQHK3RA" = hi, this is a
+stack1 "MNUWC33PFQQHC5LFON2G6IGDVEQHK3RA" = ciaoo, questo é un
 stack2 "ORSXG5BBEE======" = test!!

 ----------------------------------------------------------------------------------------------------